zandershah/notes/math239.md

 One way to prove that a matching is maximum is by providing a cover of the same size.
 There are examples where the maximum matching is strictly less than the minimum cover such as $K_3$.

-## Kőnig's Theorem

-In a bipartite graph, the size of a maximum matching is equal to the size of a minimum cover.

 ## Augmenting Paths

 **Definition**: An **alternating** path with respect to a matching $M$ is a path where consecutive edges alternate between being in $M$ and not in $M$.